ABOUT THE COURSE

 If so, you should seriously consider A Level Maths.
 Maths is a demanding and challenging subject, but it can be extremely rewarding if you are prepared to put in the time and effort.
 Mathematics has wide applications in areas such as industry, business, finance, science and technology.
 In fact, there continues to be a national shortage of qualified mathematicians, so this course will give you a competitive edge with future employers.

-You will study a combination of Pure Mathematics, Statistics, Mechanics and decision maths.
+You will study a combination of pure mathematics, statistics and mechanics.
 There will be some choice for students in the types of maths topics they choose to develop further.
-The pure maths topics include algebra, co-ordinate geometry, polynomials, trigonometry, calculus, differentiation and integration techniques, partial fractions, vectors and differential equations.
+The pure maths topics include: algebra, co-ordinate geometry, polynomials, trigonometry, calculus, differentiation and integration techniques, partial fractions, vectors and differential equations.

 WHAT WE ADD